POI-SIMEX for Conditionally Poisson Distributed Biomarkers from Tissue Histology: Application to the COEUR HGSC cohort

 The CD3+CD8+FoxP3+ $\sim$E triple-positive biomarker, derived from TMA data, highlights the critical role of immune cell infiltration, such as tumor-infiltrating lymphocytes (TILs), which are key prognostic indicators for survival across various cancers.
 Regulatory T cells (Tregs), characterized by FoxP3 expression, are primarily recognized for their immunosuppressive function, maintaining immune homeostasis by downregulating immune responses and preventing autoimmunity.
 However, in the tumor microenvironment, Tregs' suppressive activity can hinder anti-tumor immunity, often correlating with poor prognosis \citep{Curiel2004,Curiel2008,Elkoshi2022}.
 In some cancer subtypes, including ovarian cancer, immune infiltration has been linked to overall prognosis.
-Specifically, CD8+FoxP3+ T cells have been suggested to form a unique regulatory population with suppressive effects on infiltrating B cells\citep{Preston2013,Liston2022,Warfvinge2017}.
-In advanced-stage ovarian cancer, the presence of CD8+ cells, FoxP3+ Tregs, or a high CD8/FoxP3 ratio in tumor tissue has been linked to improved disease-specific survival \cite{Leffers2009}.
+Specifically, CD8+FoxP3+ T cells have been suggested to form a unique regulatory population with suppressive effects on infiltrating B cells \citep{Preston2013,Liston2022,Warfvinge2017}.
+In advanced-stage ovarian cancer, the presence of CD8+ cells, FoxP3+ Tregs, or a high CD8/FoxP3 ratio in tumor tissue has been linked to improved disease-specific survival \citep{Leffers2009}.
 Similarly, in high-grade serous tumors from optimally debulked patients, disease-specific survival was positively correlated with CD8 and FoxP3 markers \citep{Milne2009}.
-Nevertheless, the specific impact of these triple-positive cells on HGSC patient survival remains unclear and and we hope that the results from applying POI-SIMEX will provide further insights.
+Nevertheless, the specific impact of these triple-positive cells on HGSC patient survival remains unclear and and we hope that the results from applying POI-SIMEX will provide further insight.
 Notably, the estimated coefficient of the biomarker obtained from POI-SIMEX is larger than the estimate obtained from the naive model with a slightly increased standard error relative to the naive approach (Table \ref{tab7}).
 We have added the standard error from the bootstrap method to the POI-SIMEX estimator, which is comparable with the standard error obtained using SIMEX and its standard variance estimation.
 As shown in Table \ref{tab7}, for each unit increase in the density (per $mm^2$) of CD3+CD8+FoxP3+ $\sim$E, the estimated increase in log survival time is 0.0148 (SE:0.0053), given that the other covariates are held fixed.
 Compared to the naive method, this represents a relative increase in the estimated regression coefficient of approximately 25 percent.
 There is clearly a non-trivial correction to the estimate associated with the biomarker.
+This highlights the importance of properly accounting for measurement error when evaluating the prognostic value of immune biomarkers.